GoodLife Fitness

-GoodLife Fitness Centres Inc. is the largest health club company in Canada with over 450 locations across the country, under the banner of four brands.
+GoodLife Fitness Centres Inc. is a Canadian franchisor and operator of fitness centres based London, Ontario.
+It is the largest health club company in Canada with over 450 locations across the country, under the banner of four brands.

 History and background

 GoodLife was founded in 1979 in London, Ontario by David Patchell-Evans.
 After suffering multiple broken bones following a motorcycle accident, Patchell-Evans began to workout following rehabilitation.
 He later bought the gym he exercised in.

 Brands

-In addition to more than 200+ clubs under the GoodLife Fitness brand, the company also operates multiple other fitness companies including Fit4Less, Éconofitness (Quebec), Revo Fitness (Australia) and CityFitness (New Zealand).
-GoodLife also owns the yoga and Pilates-focused Oxygen Yoga & Fitness.
-Between GoodLife Fitness and all of its sister brands, the company operates over 450 different fitness locations in Canada.
+In addition to more than 200+ clubs under the GoodLife Fitness brand, the company also operates the low-cost fitness companies Fit4Less and Éconofitness (Quebec).
+Between GoodLife Fitness and its sister brands, the company operates over 450 different fitness locations in Canada.

 Acquisitions

 GoodLife purchased the 'Alliance' and 'Family Fitness' club chains in 2007–2008.
 By October 2011, the brand had over 275 clubs across Canada.
 In 2009, GoodLife Fitness expanded into Eastern Canada by acquiring Nubody's family of clubs.
 GoodLife Fitness also partnered with Energie Cardio in Quebec in that same year.
 GoodLife Fitness has been rumored to be taking over the Target Canada locations, that are currently abandoned.

-In December 2012, Goodlife acquired seven independently operated Gold's Gym locations in Canada.
+In December 2012, GoodLife acquired seven independently operated Gold's Gym locations in Canada.
 The locations include three clubs in Calgary and one in Airdrie, Alberta, as well as locations in Peterborough, Vaughan and Scarborough in Ontario.
 This made GoodLife the largest fitness club chain in the Calgary Region with 13 locations.
 The total number of GoodLife Clubs in Alberta increased to 16, spanning from Calgary to Lethbridge to Edmonton.

 On April 1, 2013, GoodLife Fitness announced its acquisition of Extreme Fitness Inc., a leading operator of fitness clubs in the Greater Toronto Area and surrounding region.
 This acquisition brought the total number of GoodLife Fitness Clubs in Canada to over 300, with 82 in the Greater Toronto Area.